Mark Twain falls to Highland in districts

 "Bronwyn Harding was a bulldog in the circle all night, challenging hitters," said Mark Twain head coach Ross Parcel.
 14-year-olds aren't supposed to do what she was able to accomplish tonight.
 When we needed her the most, she pitched the best game of the year."

-Unfortunately for Mark Twain, they were unable to do much against Highland pitcher Peyton Miller.
+Unfortunately for Mark Twain, they were unable to get anything going against Highland starting pitcher Peyton Miller.

 Mark Twain finishes the season with an 8-16 record, a three-win improvement from 2020.